tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 > More information on Transformers OCR is provided on subsequent pages.

 [Transformers OCR](https://github.com/Ajatt-Tools/transformers_ocr)
-can pass recognized text directly to GoldenDict instead of copying text to the system clipboard.
+can pass recognized text directly to GoldenDict-NG instead of copying text to the system clipboard.
 To pair them up, append `clip_command=goldendict %TEXT%` to the config file.